Automated Diagnostics

 Simplifying diagnostics can be broken down into a few related phases:

-- Generate granular diagnostic logs The details of your diagnostics are dependent on what application(s) are being checked and what is considered important.
-Before trying to simplify, begin by making sure that logs show all data that might be important.
+The details of your diagnostics are dependent on what application(s) are being checked and what is considered important.
+Before trying to simplify, begin by making sure that logs show all data that might be important. - Using progress badges or other log filters, narrow in on clear metrics that show success or failure of status checks

-- Using progress badges or other log filters, narrow in on clear metrics that show success or failure of status checks Log filters are a feature you can apply to job steps that may transform or process output from job steps, including adding simplifying metadata that can be exposed in related incidents.
+Log filters are a feature you can apply to job steps that may transform or process output from job steps, including adding simplifying metadata that can be exposed in related incidents.
 Progress badges are the easiest log filter type to use in this case because they are easy to set up to include emoticon data which helps with the visual simplification.
-Depending on your needs, you might also use the filters to capture Key Value Data, Highlight Output or capture Multi-Line Regular Expressions.
+Depending on your needs, you might also use the filters to capture Key Value Data, Highlight Output or capture Multi-Line Regular Expressions. - Add an Incident Note step to the diagnostic job that posts summary data, including badges, back to the initial incident.

 The incident note needs to include the context variables created in the log filter from phase 2 above as well as a reference to the source incident and an email address that will be used on incident updates.